This post may contain affiliate links. Please read our disclosure policy.

 provolone cheese melting over steak and onions in a skillet.

-1. Use a spatula to transfer the cheesy meat and vegetables to the toasted hoagie and enjoy immediately.
+1. Assemble: Use a spatula to scoop the cheesy steak and vegetables onto the toasted hoagie roll.
+Serve immediately.

 Expert Tips

-• Low-Carb Delight: Skip the bread and serve your Philly Cheesesteak atop a fresh bed of lettuce for a carb-conscious meal.
+• Low-Carb Option: Skip the bread and serve the cheesesteak filling over a bed of lettuce.

 Frequently Asked Questions